abpframework/abp/docs/en/Blog-Posts/2020-10-15 v3_3_Preview/POST.md

 # ABP Framework 3.3 RC Has Been Published

 We have released the [ABP Framework](https://abp.io/) (and the [ABP Commercial](https://commercial.abp.io/)) `3.3.0-rc.1` today.
-This blog post introduces the new features and important changes of this new version.
+This blog post introduces the new features and important changes in the new version.

 ## What's new with the ABP Framework 3.3